dotjesper/windows-colors/README.md

-# windows-colors
+# Windows Colors
-Windows Colors Themes and Wallpaper Installer
+Themes and Wallpaper Installer for Windows 10